James Island · Mobile Automotive Locksmith

 My island car is older with a basic chip key.
 Is that cheaper to replace?

 Usually, yes.
-Older transponder keys on the daily drivers out here are among the simplest jobs — cut the blade, program the chip, done.
+Older transponder keys on the daily drivers out here are among the simpler jobs — cut the blade, program the chip, done.
 I'll confirm the exact price from your year and VIN, but these typically run well under a newer push-to-start key.

 I lost every key and have no working one at all.
 Can you still make one without towing it off the island?